Revu and MCP

 The connection between Revu and the AI model is entirely under your control.

-• If you are using an MCP host (such as the Claude desktop app), the MCP server runs locally on your machine and only transmits the specific text and metadata required to complete your request.
+• The MCP server runs locally on your machine and only transmits the specific text and metadata required to complete your request.

-One of the most common concerns is whether your private data will be used to train future versions of the AI model.
+One of the most common concerns is whether your private data will be used to train future versions of an AI model.
+This depends largely on your chosen AI model, and you should reference the model's help for more information.

-• Delete conversations: Deleted chats aren't used for future model training, even if you've opted in to training and improving Claude in your Privacy settings.
+• Delete conversations: With most AI Models, deleted chats aren't used for future model training, even if you've opted in to training and improving the AI model.

-• Use incognito chats: Incognito chats aren't saved to your chat history or to Claude's memory, and they aren't used for future model training, even if you've opted in to training and improving Claude in your Privacy settings.
-For more information, see the Security FAQs.
+• Use incognito chats: Incognito chats (also called Private or Temporary chats) aren't saved to your chat history or to the AI model's memory, and they aren't used for future model training, even if you've opted in to training and improving the AI model.
+Incognito chats are feature-dependent and may not be available in all AI models.

 General FAQs